Seednode/roulette/README.md

 ## Refresh
 If the `--refresh` flag is passed and a positive-value `refresh=<integer><unit>` query parameter is provided, the page will reload after that interval.

 This can be used to generate a sort of slideshow of files.
+Pressing Space will pause automatic refreshing until the page is manually refreshed or a new page is loaded.

 Minimum accepted value is 500ms, as anything lower seems to cause inconsistent behavior.
 This might be changed in a future release.